StLeoX/StLeoX/README.md

 ## Hi,there 👋
 - I'm StLeoX, and my real name is Leo Xie.
 Currently, I'm studying at WHU CS as an undergraduate student.
-- Recently, I'm focusing on the _compiler technique_.
+- Recently, I'm focusing on the _distributed system, both principle and application_.

 ## SNS Links
 - [StLeoX's Blog](https://stleox.github.io/)